ourchitecture/hello-cloud/src/docs/contribute.md

     $ npm install && npm start
     $ yarn && yarn start

-    # run a Java project with native commands
+    # run a Java or Kotlin project with native commands
     # (may have project-specific arguments)
     $ ./gradlew bootRun
     $ ./mvnw spring-boot:run